 She saw carefree dancers moving in space full of joy and improvising with self-assured steps.
 They floated through fragments of light, kissing the stars and brushing them with the back of their hands as they passed them by.

-This story was written in late 2011 after my solo exhibition: Lion Constellation, Tales of Love and Reason and was inspired by Starlight Reunion,one of the paintings from that show.
-It depicted a castle at the top of a mountain and a young female figure running quickly downhill towards the entrance of a forest.
-The sky was made up of different hues of blue and was filled with an infinite number of intricate stars.
+OPENING & CLOSING CYCLES: This story was written in late 2011 after my solo exhibition: Lion Constellation, Tales of Love and Reason.
+It was inspired by Starlight Reunion, one of the paintings from that show which depicted a castle at the top of a mountain and a young female figure running quickly downhill towards the entrance of a forest.
+The sky was made up of different hues of blue and was filled with intricate stars.
 The girl’s dress appeared camouflaged as it too was blue and covered with the same stars.

-Coupled with a need to bring closure to an intense period of art making I also had a curiosity about the painting itself: where was the girl heading towards? and, what would happen if I were to paint more of the dense decorative star motifs? which was new to my work.
-So I asked the artwork those questions and the first answer came in the form of the poem/prose A Constellation Landscape.
-It set the stage for nearly 2 years of painting and exploring an imaginary place.
+Coupled with a need to bring closure to an intense period of art making and the exhibition, I also had a curiosity about the painting itself: where was the girl heading towards? what would happen if I were to paint more of the dense decorative star motifs? which was new to my work.
+So I asked the artwork those questions.
+The first answer came in the form of the prose: A Constellation Landscape, which set the stage for a new period in my work.
+So, for nearly 2 years through paintings and sculptures I explored this galactic, imaginary landscape.

 These landscapes initially and uncharacteristically for me, had no figures in them.
 Instead, they were dominated by a star filled sky, similar to the one in Starlight Reunion, blue sea, green island/s with a tree/s (almost as big as the island itself) which was made up of stars rather than branches: Spirit Constellation and Two are both good examples of these.
 Eventually the landscapes invited figures to occupy them.
 In time the stars and the islands in this landscape allowed a little colour beyond just the blue, white and black, to come into play.